open-neuroscience-foundation/neuroscience-landscape/README.md

 ## Notes

+- `2024-02-29`, not using SerpAPI for h-index, since it is expensive
-- `2024-02-29`, not using crunchbase, since it requires expensive Enterprise level subscription
+- `2024-02-29`, not using Crunchbase for company info, since it requires expensive Enterprise level subscription